-• Investment in leading talent: We believe our continued ability to attract and develop top talent and to be the industry's employer of choice for an increasingly diverse workforce have been key differentiators for IPG.
-We continue to acquire and develop top strategic, creative and digital talent from a range of backgrounds.

-- Growing digital capabilities: Our investments in talent and technology organically growing digital capabilities such as search, social, user experience (UX), content creation, analytics, and mobile across the portfolio promise to drive further growth in this dynamic sector of our business.
-We continue to internationalize our powerful digital specialist agencies. - Data-fueled offerings: Media and marketing is increasingly centered around the ability to manage data to create deeper direct customer relationships.
-Acxiom provides the tools to help our clients connect with individual consumers at scale.
-Kinesso furthers this vision by bringing together top data and technology talent with addressable media experts to develop software that amplifies clients' marketing and leverages Acxiom's assets and capabilities. - Investments in emerging and strategic markets: We strengthen our position in global markets by driving organic growth as well as completing strategic acquisitions. - Integrated marketing solutions: A differentiating aspect of our business is our utilization of "open architecture" solutions that integrate the best talent from throughout the organization to fulfill the needs of our clients.
+- Investment in leading talent: We believe our continued ability to attract and develop top talent and to be the industry's employer of choice for an increasingly diverse workforce have been key differentiators for IPG.
+We continue to acquire and develop top strategic, creative and digital talent from a range of backgrounds. - Growing our data, commerce and precision marketing capabilities: Our investments in talent and technology-growing data, emerging media and platform capabilities-promise to drive further growth in this dynamic sector of our business.
+The world in which we live is increasingly digital, and more than ever clients need audience-led thinking to solve for a widening set of business problems and opportunities. - Reinventing healthcare marketing: We have enhanced and strengthened our position to deliver a comprehensive suite of services and global reach for healthcare clients.
+To do so, we have attracted and developed the industry's most awarded and experienced talent, including scientists, strategists, creatives and engagement specialists across the entire healthcare marketing spectrum, enabling us to deliver healthcare information at speed, in ways that are highly personal, culturally relevant, as well as respectful of privacy. - Integrated marketing solutions: A differentiating aspect of our business is our utilization of Open Architecture solutions that integrate the best talent from our strong agency brands to fulfill the needs of our clients.

 Together, these steps have built a culture of strategic creativity and high performance across IPG.
-Despite the challenges faced by our industry, clients and workforce, in 2021, we once again delivered strong growth, maintaining our position as the growth leader over multi-year periods among global advertising and marketing companies.
-This result demonstrates the continued competitiveness of our offerings, the value of our long-term strategy, and the strength of our culture, which is especially significant during unprecedented times.
+In 2022, we once again delivered strong growth.
+Our three-year organic growth stack stands at 14% - a level of performance that speaks to the strength and relevance of our offerings, particularly in services and sectors demanding emerging media, precision and accountability.
+These results demonstrate the continued competitiveness of our offerings, the value of our long-term strategy, and the strength of our culture.